mmondics/wild-west-kubernetes/README.md

 ![replicaset-error](images/replicaset-error.png)

 We see that our application pods successfully created on the x86 cluster, but are in CrashLoopBackOff on the IBM Z cluster.
 Because of the purpose of this demo, we know that the container image used to deploy this wildwest application was built only for x86 architectures.
-However, in the next step we will see how a user could determine this if they didn't already know.
+However, in the next step we will see how a user could determine the source of the error if they didn't already know.

 ### Investigate Application Error on IBM Z Cluster

 From the errors we see in RHACM, we know the application pods are the source of the errors with the ReplicaSet and Deployment.
 We will investigate our pod logs with the `oc` command line.

-After logging into our OpenShift on IBM Z cluster in a terminal session, we will first identify our pod names with `oc get pods -n wildwest`, and then check their logs with `oc logs pod/<podname> 0n wildwest`.
+After logging into our OpenShift on IBM Z cluster in a terminal session, we will first identify our pod names with `oc get pods -n wildwest`, and then check their logs with `oc logs pod/<podname> -n wildwest`.

 ```txt
 [mmondics@ocppabs0 ~]$ oc get pods -n wildwest